ocaml/dune/doc/project-layout-specification.rst

 name
 ----

-Sets the name of the project:
+Sets the name of the project.
+This is used by :ref:`dune subst <dune-subst>` and error messages.

 .. code:: scheme